alan-turing-institute/robots-in-disguise/CodeOfConduct.md

 - **Be careful in the words that we choose**: We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.
+Any form of behavior or communication that demeans, belittles, or causes discomfort to another person is considered harassment.
 This includes, but is not limited to: Violent threats or language directed against another person, Discriminatory jokes and language, Posting sexually explicit or violent material, Posting (or threatening to post) other people’s personally identifying information